witold-swierzy/MongoDBReplay/README.md

    	tail -n 10000 -f /var/log/mongod.log|java -jar MongoDBReplay.jar|mongosh 'connection_details'

-In case, when an input file is not provided (i.e. MongoDBReplay consumes data stream coming from standard input) to shutdown the process there is need to create config.json.shutdown file in the directory pointed by MR_CONFIG_FILE variable.
+In case, when an input file is not provided (i.e. MongoDBReplay consumes data stream coming from standard input) to shutdown the process there is need to create MongoReplayShutdown.label file in the directory pointed by MR_CONFIG_DIR variable.
 Such way of shutting down causes that MongoDBReplay releases all resources, flushes all output files and closes them correctly.